Skip to content

 If your company asks for single opt-in consent during calls, you can send one of these texts to confirm next steps:

 [Business]: You have verbally subscribed to our [use case] texts.
 Message and data rates may apply.
 To confirm, reply YES.
 To cancel, reply CANCEL.
 For help, reply HELP.
-You may view our terms and privacy policy here: [URL]
+You may view our terms and privacy policy here: [URL].

 Hey, [name]!
-We spoke on the phone recently and you indicated you’d like to receive SMS messages.
+We spoke on the phone recently, and you indicated you’d like to receive SMS messages.
 Message and data rates may apply.
 To cancel, reply CANCEL.
 For help, reply HELP.
-You may view our terms and privacy policy here: [URL]
+You may view our terms and privacy policy here: [URL].

-Double opt-in examples
+Double opt-in text message examples

 Double opt-in is required if you’re sending SMS marketing texts, though it’s generally a good practice in almost any situation.

-It also applies to digital subscriptions like filling out a web form or a pop-up on your site.
+It also applies to digital subscriptions, like filling out a web form or a pop-up on your site.

-Double opt-in requires you to send two messages: one introducing your company and one including the particulars (like message frequency, for example).
+You need to send two messages: one introducing your company and one including the particulars (like message frequency, for example).

 Here are some examples with both steps to get you started:

-1. Hi there!
+Hi there!
 Text YES to confirm [business] can send recurring [use case] messages.

-1. Hey [name], this is [name] from [business].
+Hey [name], this is [name] from [business].
 You filled out an online form and said we could text you at this number.
 Is that still okay with you?

 HIPAA-compliant confirmations

-If you’re a healthcare company working under HIPAA, you need to let patients know SMS isn’t always secure.
+If you’re a healthcare company working under HIPAA, you need to let patients know that SMS isn’t always secure.

 Here are a couple of ways to make this clear:

 [Business] would like to send you text messages and timely updates.
 Please note that text messaging is not entirely secure.
 To confirm, reply YES.
-Text HELP for Help and STOP to cancel.
+Text HELP for help and STOP to cancel.
 Message and data rates may apply.
 Msg frequency varies.
-Read full terms and privacy policy here: [URL]
+Read full terms and privacy policy here: [URL].

 You have indicated your interest in receiving important messages from [company].
-As a HIPAA-compliant organization, we must inform you SMS is not a fully secure channel.
+As a HIPAA-compliant organization, we must inform you that SMS is not a fully secure channel.
 To opt into messaging, reply YES.
 Msg/data rates may apply.
 Msg frequency varies.
 Read full terms and privacy policy here: [URL].

-Opt-in examples by use case
+17 opt-in examples by use case

 Fortunately, this doesn’t have to be complicated.